 The importance of fluoride to dental health has been proved by the American Dental Association (ADA), the World Health Organization (WHO), the American Medical Association (AMA), and many other professional organizations.
 Communities that add fluoride to their water supply have fewer cavities and problems with tooth decay.
 A natural mineral found in certain foods and the earth's crust, fluoride helps to strengthen bones and dental enamel.
-Professional fluoride treatments at Dental Health in Brattleboro, VT can help children with developing teeth and adults with weakened teeth to restore their oral health.
-Learn more about professional fluoride treatments during your dental exam with board-certified Dental Health team.
+Professional fluoride treatments at Dental Health in Brattleboro, VT can help children with developing teeth and teens and adults with weakened teeth to restore their oral health.
+Learn more about professional fluoride treatments for your family during a dental exam with our board-certified Dental Health team.

 Fluoride treatments can be given to patients of all ages, though it is most commonly given to younger patients who have developing teeth or who have not developed a good oral care routine at home.
 Our Dental Health team also recommends fluoride treatments for adult patients whose drinking water is not fluoridated or who are prone to cavities.
 Dental Health offers different fluoride formulas if you have specific needs, such as neutral sodium fluoride if you have dry mouth and acidulated phosphate fluoride if you have dental restorations (crowns, bridges, dentures).
 There are also different flavors to make these treatments easier for younger patients.